godfuzz3r/lteParser/README.md

 ## lte searcher LTE and MIB/SIB parser

-A combination of cell_search and srsue with disabled tx, which allows to parse MIBs and SIBs of base stations.
+A combination of cell_search and srsue with disabled tx, which allows to parse MIBs and SIBs.

 logic:
 - cell_search